ineiti/PeakTap/README.md

 I would like to implement the following:

-- using another dataset which covers the whole earth
 - having some buttons to enable/disable features
 - showing the panorama in the direction the phone points

 Other ideas are welcome...

+## Done

+- 2023-07-09 - using another dataset which covers the whole earth